d11wtq/rdo/README.md

 ### Performing non-read commands

-All SQL and DDL (Data Definition Language) is executed with #execute, which always returns a RDO::Result object.
+Any command supported by the DBMS is executed with #execute, which always returns a RDO::Result object.
 Query inputs should be provided as binding placeholders and additional arguments.
 No explicit type-conversion is necessary.

 ``` ruby